Let me guess:

 And of course – the cherry on top: the couple’s initials (in either English or Hebrew) engraved on each side.

 When you come and visit the couple at their new home – odds are one of the things you’ll see is this beautiful piece of art displayed oh-so-proudly… and for good reason!

 David Gerstein – one of Israel’s top modern artists, is behind this artistic, colorful sculpture.

 Apparently, Gerstein is on a mission to turn two-dimensional paintings into three-dimensional sculptures.

 His marvelous artwork has been given by Israel’s foreign ministry to heads of state worldwide…

 Now, you get to give this marvelous masterpiece to the lovely couple… so they can proudly display it in their future home and impress all their guests.

 How cool is that?

-In the Kaballah – the Tree of Life is a symbol of eternity.
-It represents the foundation of life.
+In the Kaballah – the Tree of Life is a symbol of God’s creation of the world – the foundational elements of life.